adlyons/Report_Buddy/README.md

 # Report_Buddy
 A simple web app to assist severe weather reporting for Twitter/X.

+-Coauthored by Andrew Lyons NWS SPC and Hunter Hurley

 Simply host Report_Buddy.html on an HTTPS enabled web server to use.
 This is an open source project designed to help increase awarness of severe weather.
 Feel free to fork and modify for your own use.